- The NCI Grants Process

 Request for Applications (RFA)

-RFA applications are considered for funding by the NCI Scientific Program Leaders (SPL).
+RFA applications are evaluated for funding.
 Success rates for RFAs will depend on the scientific merit and programmatic priority of each application, the number of applications submitted, and the amount of funds available.
 NCI does not consider it obligatory to use all funds set aside for any RFA.
 Please contact the program director listed on your summary statement if you have questions.

 Competing RPG Funding Policy Reductions

-R01 & U01 Modular Applications: Competing renewals (Type-2s) will generally be funded at 5% below the allowable requested level 1.
+R01 & U01 Modular Applications: Competing renewals (Type-2s) will be funded at the capped level with no additional policy reduction applied.
 New Modular (R01) applications (Type-1s) with a direct cost $175 thousand or less will generally be funded at a 6.5% reduction from the Initial Review Group (IRG) recommended level and awards with a direct cost over $175 thousand will generally be funded at an 8.5% reduction.
 Foreign applications with direct costs under $250 thousand will be treated as modular grants in applying funding policy reductions.

-R01 & U01 Categorical (Non-modular) Applications: Competing renewals (Type-2s) will generally be funded at 10% below the allowable requested level1.
+R01 & Non-RFA U01 Categorical (Non-modular) Applications: Competing renewals (Type-2s) will be funded at the capped level with no additional policy reduction applied.
 New Categorical Traditional (R01) grants (Type-1s) will generally be funded at a 17% reduction from the Initial Review Group (IRG) recommended level.

-Other RPG Reductions (P01, UM1, R21, R33): Competing renewals (Type-2s) will generally be funded at 10% below the allowable requested level1.
+Other Non-percentiled RPGs (non-RFAs): Competing renewals (Type-2s) will be funded at the capped level with no additional policy reduction applied.
 New (Type-1) applications requesting $175 thousand or less will generally be funded at a 13% reduction from the Initial Review Group (IRG) recommended level, and those requesting over $175 thousand in direct costs will generally be funded at a 17% reduction.

 No Policy Reduction: No funding policy reductions will be applied to the following grant awards: